vereskova/CS_Project1/README.md

 * Index patterns: logs-* or select your agent’s data stream
 * Custom query:
 *process.name : "nmap" OR event.action : "exec" AND message : "*nmap*"*
+* Set the Schedu
+* Define Actions
+* Save and Enable

+After a few minutes, the rule will start analyzing incoming events, .

+### 7) Verify Alerts
+From the virtual machine, run a command that will trigger the alert (nmap -A -sv localhost), and then check if the alert message appears in **Alerts**.